To read the background on this post click here.

 The options for how to watch a golf tournament are many, but it takes knowing golf to fully enjoy it.

 Pebble itself is a lot of walking with the 9th and 10th holes being as far from the club house as it gets.
-But man, are the views worth it.
+But the views are worth it.
 It sits right on Monterrey Bay where you can watch sea otters, seals and other marine life living their life while golf drama occurs on their shores.